proddata/crate/docs/sql/statements/create-table.rst

 :value:
   ``REQUEST`` (default), ``ASYNC``

+.. _routing.allocation:

+.. _routing.allocation.total_shards_per_node:

 ``routing.allocation.total_shards_per_node``
 --------------------------------------------

-Controls the total number of shards (replicas and primaries) allowed to be allocated on a single node.
+Controls the total number of shards (replicas and primaries) allowed to be :ref:`allocated <glossary-shard-allocation>` on a single node.
 Defaults to unbounded (-1).

 :value:
   Number of shards per node.

+.. _routing.allocation.enable:

 ``routing.allocation.enable``
 -----------------------------

-Controls shard allocation for a specific table.
+Controls shard :ref:`allocation <glossary-shard-allocation>` for a specific table.
 Can be set to:

 :all:
   Allows shard allocation for all shards.
 (Default)